A. Honors Project

 Early economists knew that their models described a simplified, idealized type of behavior, but it is only in the past few decades that we have systematically studied the ways in which human behavior is different from what “rational” models suggest.
 In many cases this research owes as much to the psychology literature as it does to traditional economic thinking, bridging the gap between the two fields.
 This seminar will explore theory and empirical research aimed at explaining key differences between standard economic models and the choices made by real people.
 In the process, we will investigate puzzles from a wide variety of economic settings including labor markets, public choice, gambling, the stock market, and more.

-Originally published in 1776, Adam Smith’s Inquiry into the Nature and Causes of the Wealth of Nations is the single most famous book in the history of economics.
+In this seminar we will read and discuss Adam Smith’s two great books: The Theory of Moral Sentiments and An Inquiry into the Nature and Causes of the Wealth of Nations, the single most influential book in the history of economics.
 Even today economists quote from it and find inspiration in it.
+This is a book not only of enduring but of increasing interest.
 More editions of it were published in the 1990s than in the 1890s, more in the 1890s than in the 1790s.
 No edition has ever lost money for the publisher.
-This is a book not only of enduring but of increasing interest.
-Friends and enemies alike use Adam Smith or refute him even in modern policy debates.
-How often have we heard that the fall of communism is a victory for Adam Smith?
+Friends and enemies alike use Adam Smith even in modern policy debates.
 Yet hardly anyone actually reads the original.
-In this seminar we will read and discuss Adam Smith’s great book.
-We will attempt to understand it in the context of Smith’s total research program, bearing in mind that Smith was actually a moral philosopher, not an economist, and that his goal was to produce a complete social science, not the separate discipline of economics.
+In this seminar we will read and discuss Adam Smith’s great books.
+We will attempt to understand them in the context of Smith’s total research program, bearing in mind that Smith was actually not an economist but a moral philosopher, and that his goal was to produce a complete science of human nature, not a separate discipline of economics.